 The Lantern Festival

-Um, why wouldn’t you want to see this in person?
-It’s gorgeous.
-Head up to Chiang Rai to see the White Temple (and do some other cool stuff….like riding an ostrich!)
+This is one of the most unique sites you'll ever see, plus it’s gorgeous.
+Head up to Chiang Rai to see the White Temple (and do some other cool stuff).

 Places To Vacation